-Within the last six years, Brazilian Blowout has been subject to everything from class-action lawsuits to international recalls.
+Within the last decade, Brazilian Blowout has been subject to everything from class-action lawsuits to international recalls.
 Yet, the FDA has done virtually nothing to protect consumers from the dangers of formaldehyde in hair straighteners.
 This timeline of actions illustrates the FDA’s failure to act and protect consumers and stylists from the carcinogen, formaldehyde.

 – 12/13/2016: Women’s Voices for the Earth and Environmental Working Group file a lawsuit charging that FDA has failed to adequately respond to the concerns raised about the health risks associated with formaldehyde in keratin hair products.
 Read full complaint.

 – 2015: Press release is issued, FDA Stalls While Stylists Remain at Risk for Formaldehyde Poisoning, yet the FDA does nothing.
 Meanwhile, over 20,000 concerned people sign an online petition urging the FDA to recall hair straighteners that contain formaldehyde.

 – 11/2014: Women’s Voices for the Earth releases our first-of-its-kind report, Beauty and Its Beast that links long-term chemical exposure in salon to adverse health outcomes.
 The report features the dangers of formaldehyde poisoning and offers recommendations to help salon workers protect themselves from chemical exposure in the workplace.
 Complimenting the report release, WVE calls on its members to Take Action and ask the FDA to institute a voluntary recall of Brazilian Blowout products.